 (4) The Minister must within 14 days after a direction is given cause a copy of it to be laid before each House of Parliament or dealt with in accordance with section 133.

-57. Concurrence of Treasurer
+57. Treasurer’s concurrence needed by Minister for s.
+55 or 56

 The Minister is not to —

 (a) agree to a draft strategic development plan under section 55; or